 Perhaps the most well-known legend of St. Patrick is that he explained the Holy Trinity (Father, Son, and Holy Spirit) using the three leaves of a native Irish clover, the shamrock.

-That's how the shamrock became associated with this holiday.
+That's how the shamrock became associated with St. Patrick's Day.

 Since around the ninth or 10th century, people in Ireland have been observing the Roman Catholic feast day of St. Patrick.